MarkMdvn/MarkMdvn/README.md

 <p>
 <br>
-Fullstack developer with a deep-rooted fascination for understanding how everything works, a passion I had as long as I can remember.
-Continuously learning and applying that knowledge to engineer software solutions and develop web applications.
+Backend developer with enough knowledge about frontend to build a pixel-perfect UI, because who will do that if not me.
+I like investigating how everything works because I think that the world is mostly digital nowadays and knowledge is power.
+Continuously learning and applying that knowledge to engineer cool software and develop web applications.
 Interested in my work?
-Visit my website; you won't regret it. (work in progress)
+Visit my website; you won't regret it.
 </p>
 <br>
    <p align="left">